Magazine

 If you or your company are looking to hire international professionals to work in Germany, please contact us at info@africaworks.eu or hello@findajobingermany.de.
 We will be glad to assist you.

+Note that on February 17, 2020 the German Parliament passed a new law that changes the procedures described in this article, especially the ones relating to the above-mentioned priority examination and the positive list.
 This information does not constitute any legal advice, but merely an overview of general and publicly available information on the old laws.
 Accordingly, no liability is accepted for any possible damages resulting therefrom.
 Sources: Chamber of Commerce (IHK) Leipzig / Chamber of Commerce (IHK) Mainz / Federal Employment Agency (Bundesagentur für Arbeit)